-Due to the fact that each neutron monitor records secondary particles produced by primaries originating from different parts of the sky, it is proved to be a magnetospheric window in the near Earth interplanetary space providing crucial information on the Earth's "magnetospheric optics" for primary cosmic rays ([5]).
+Due to the fact that each neutron monitor records secondary particles produced by primaries originating from different parts of the sky, it is proved to be a magnetospheric window in the near Earth interplanetary space providing crucial information on the Earth's "magnetospheric optics" for primary cosmic rays (Plainaki et al., 2007).
 Getting this information at ground level is very important and can be utilized in means of space weather monitoring and forecasting.
-The neutron monitor network, as a whole, can be consequently treated as a multidimensional tool that gives insights into the arrival directions of solar cosmic ray particles as well as their spatial and energy distributions during several cosmic ray events ([5], [6]).
+The neutron monitor network, as a whole, can be consequently treated as a multidimensional tool that gives insights into the arrival directions of solar cosmic ray particles as well as their spatial and energy distributions during several cosmic ray events (Plainaki et al., 2007; Mavromichalaki et al., 2007).
 A significant number of solar extreme events resulting in count rate increase of the cosmic ray intensity registered at ground level neutron monitors took place during the descending phase of the 23rd solar cycle.
-Several studies on the ground level enhancements (GLEs) of October- November 2003 ([7]; [8], [9]) and January 2005 ([5]) have been realized.
-Recently, on 13 December 2006, a new GLE was recorded by the worldwide network of neutron monitors.
-This GLE was the third biggest GLE of the current cycle of solar activity, leaving behind only the enhancements of 15 April, 2001 and 20 January, 2005 having a magnitude of ~92% recorded at Oulu Neutron Monitor.
+Several studies on the ground level enhancements (GLEs) of October-November 2003 (Plainaki et al., 2005; Eroshenko et al., 2004; Bieber et al., 2005) and January 2005 (Plainaki et al., 2007) have been realized.
+Recently, on 13 December 2006, a new GLE was registered at the worldwide neutron monitor network.
+This GLE was the third biggest GLE of the current cycle of solar activity, leaving behind only the enhancements of 15 April, 2001 and 20 January, 2005 having a magnitude of \sim 92% recorded at Oulu Neutron Monitor.

 The peculiarities and differences between the intensities of secondary solar particles occurring between different neutron monitor stations during the ground level enhancement of 13 December 2006 can be interpreted on the basis of their asymptotic directions of viewing during that exact period.
-In this work an effort for calculating the asymptotic directions of viewing for a significant number of neutron monitors stations widely distributed around the globe covering a wide range of latitudes, longitudes and rigidities has been made using the Tsyganenko 1989 magnetospheric field model for the time period of the big solar cosmic ray event of December 2006 (GLE70).
+In this work, an effort for calculating the asymptotic directions of viewing for a significant number of neutron monitors stations widely distributed around the globe covering a wide range of latitudes, longitudes and rigidities has been made using the Tsyganenko 1989 magnetospheric field model for the time period of the big solar cosmic ray event of December 2006 (GLE70).